Livelihoods

 What we do

-– cooperative savings and credit groups
+- Facilitating savings and credit groups and cooperatives strengthening.

-– climate change education and resiliency actions
+- Delivering climate change education, GEDSI education/awareness and resiliency actions in schools, communities and among stakeholders.

-IMPACT
+IMPACT 2024

 PROJECTS